 Requirements MPOZ (TCZ)

 Minimum lot area: 1 acre

 Minimum lot frontage: 125 feet

 Minimum front yard setback: 30 feet

 Maximum lot coverage: 70%

 Minimum side yard setback: 25 feet

 Minimum rear yard setback: 25 feet

 Minimum Building Separation: Flexible

-Minimum Distance to Residential: Flexible
+Minimum Distance to Flexible

+Residential:

 Minimum building floor area: Flexible

 Retail Maximum: Flexible

-Maximum building height: 38 feet, modified up to 58 feet
+Maximum building height: 38 feet, modified up to 58

+feet

 - C. Building Height Adjustments: Buildings shall conform to the height requirements of the underlying zone unless the applicant makes a specific request to the Planning and Zoning Commission for flexibility in the height requirements.
 The granting of such a change to the height requirement is part of the legislative authority of a zone change application and is at the sole discretion of the Planning and Zoning Commission, where unique features of the site and location (such as topographical considerations) permit a change in height requirement and negative impacts on surrounding properties can be mitigate.
 The Commission limits their own authority to permit an increase in the building height to a maximum of 58 feet.
-In those instances where an increase in building height is requested, the applicant shall demonstrate a corresponding reduction in lot coverage. - D. Permitted Uses: The Master Plan Overlay Zone allows for more flexibility in uses than is permissible in the underlying zone.
+In those instances where an increase in building height is requested, the applicant shall demonstrate a corresponding reduction in lot coverage.
+A majority vote of the seated members of the Commission is required to grant such a request. - D. Permitted Uses: The Master Plan Overlay Zone allows for more flexibility in uses than is permissible in the underlying zone.
 These uses are intended to be in harmony with the natural features of the land, economic conditions, and the needs of the community, both present and future.
 Any uses permitted in the underlying zone, as a permitted use, a special permitted use, or otherwise as specified herein, shall be permitted to continue, and shall not be considered non-conforming regarding the MPOZ requirements.
-All new development proposals in MPOZ shall comply with the uses permitted below. - Single-family detached residential uses are not permitted in the MPOZ unless they are part of a mixed-use development and account for no more the 10% of total residential units.
-Mixed-use developments are encouraged and favored for proposed MPOZ development but are not required.
-Proposed uses within the
+All new development proposals in MPOZ shall comply with the uses permitted below.